SalishSeaCast/NEMO-Cmd/docs/subcommands.rst

 The :command:`gather` sub-command moves results from a NEMO run into a results directory:

 .. code-block:: text
+   :class: no-copybutton

     usage: nemo gather [-h] RESULTS_DIR

     Gather the results files from the NEMO run in the present working directory into files in RESULTS_DIR.
 The run description file, namelist(s), and other files that define the run are also gathered into RESULTS_DIR.
 If RESULTS_DIR does not exist it will be created.

     positional arguments:
       RESULTS_DIR  directory to store results into

     optional arguments:
       -h, --help   show this help message and exit

 If the :command:`pixi run nemo gather` command prints an error message, you can get a Python traceback containing more information about the error by re-running the command with the ``--debug`` flag.